weaversa/cryptol-course/labs/CryptoProofs/CryptoProofsAnswers.md

 known_ct = 0xf2930290ea4db580
 ```

 Note: For whatever reason, the default Z3 solver has trouble with this one.
-Try one of the other solvers, such as yices:
+Try one of the other solvers, such as YICES:

 ```shell
 labs::CryptoProofs::CryptoProofsAnswers> :s prover=yices